gyselax/gyselalibxx/src/advection/README.md

 The methods inheriting from IPolarFootFinder provide ways of calculating the feet of the characteristics on the polar plane.

-The characteristic feet are calculated using a time integration method.
+The feet of the characteristics are calculated using a time integration method.
 For details of available methods see [timestepper](../timestepper/README.md).

 ### Advection domain